Shuttle/Shuttle.Esb.Samples/Shuttle.Distribution/README.md

 > Add a new `Console Application` to the solution called `Shuttle.Distribution.Client`.

-> Install the `Shuttle.Esb.AzureMQ` nuget package.
+> Install the `Shuttle.Esb.azuresq` nuget package.

 This will provide access to the Azure Storage Queues `IQueue` implementation and also include the required dependencies.